A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Numerical experiments

 Since we do not require the iterates to be interior points, our algorithm has the freedom to use the standard initial points for all HS test problems.
 However, for the purpose of comparison, we have modified the initial points in line with the initialization of IPOPT \cite{WacBie06}.
-In our implementation, \refal{alg2} successfully solved $79$ problems and terminated with \reff{20200413}, while IPOPT found the approximate solutions of $125$ problems satisfying its default terminating conditions, where only for problem HS87 IPOPT reached its restriction of the maximum of the total number of iterations.
+In our implementation, \refal{alg2} successfully solved $79$ problems and terminated with \reff{20200413}, while IPOPT found the approximate solutions of $121$ problems satisfying its default terminating conditions, where only for problem HS87 IPOPT reached its restriction of the maximum of the total number of iterations.

-In order to further observe how \refal{alg2} performs in solving nonlinear programming test problems, we provide $4$ figures Figures 1--4 to show log scaling performance profiles (see Dolan and Mo\'re \cite{DolMor}) of our algorithm in comparison with IPOPT on both solved $79$ problems with respect to iteration count, function evaluations, gradient evaluations, and the CPU time, where IPRM represents our primal-dual interior-point relaxation method (\refal{alg2}), respectively.
-Figures 1--3 show that, under the measures on the former three items, IPRM performs approximate but inferior to IPOPT obviously.
-However, Figure 4 shows that IPRM needs less CPU time than IPOPT, which may be partially resulted from that the system \reff{dsysa} in IPRM is solved by the MATLAB's built-in ``backslash" command and that our algorithm does not incorporate any sophisticated techniques such as inertia correction, feasibility restoration, and so on.
+In order to further observe how \refal{alg2} performs in solving nonlinear programming test problems, we provide $4$ figures Figures \ref{fig1}--\ref{fig4} to show log scaling performance profiles (see Dolan and Mo\'re \cite{DolMor}) of our algorithm in comparison with IPOPT on both solved $79$ problems with respect to iteration count, function evaluations, gradient evaluations, and the CPU time, where IPRM represents our primal-dual interior-point relaxation method (\refal{alg2}), respectively.
+Figures \ref{fig1}--\ref{fig3} show that, under the measures on the former three items, IPRM performs approximate but inferior to IPOPT.
+However, Figure \ref{fig4} shows that IPRM needs less CPU time than IPOPT, which may be partially resulted from that the system \reff{dsysa} in IPRM is solved by the MATLAB's built-in ``backslash" command and that our algorithm does not incorporate any sophisticated techniques such as inertia correction, feasibility restoration, and so on.

-Since our method is currently at a very early stage of development, it is not surprising that our implementation of \refal{alg2} is not very convincing in comparison to the very regarded and recognized IPOPT.
+Since our method is currently at a very early stage of development, and we note that a nonmonotone line search variant of our algorithm can successfully solve more than $100$ HS test problems, it is not surprising that our implementation of \refal{alg2} is not very convincing in comparison to the very regarded and recognized IPOPT.
 However, it is still encouraging by the numerical experiments since \refal{alg2} has still much space for improvement such as incorporating some scaling and inertial control techniques and using some robust subroutine and solver for solving the system \reff{dsysa} more efficiently.